 Cunningham was presented the Medal of Honor on May 3, 1865.
 The citation reads: The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to First Sergeant Francis Marion Cunningham, United States Army, for extraordinary heroism on 6 April 1865, while serving with Company H, 1st West Virginia Cavalry, in action at Deatonsville (Sailor’s Creek), Virginia, for capture of battle flag of 12th Virginia Infantry (Confederate States of America) in hand-to-hand battle while wounded.

-As I stood paying my respects, I was saddened by the fact his medal, like so many other medals, has been lost to history.
 I finished remembering his service and deeds before starting back down the hillside, leaving him to rest peacefully on the hillside above Ohiopyle.

 Note: In researching the life of Francis Cunningham, there were a number of articles that state his Medal of Honor had been lost.
 After being contacted by a descendant, it was revealed that his medal remains treasured by the family.